This is the multi-page printable view of this section. Click here to print.

 Upgrade Limitations

-The way that the upgrade process works behind the scenes is that it redefines the index with the on hash index description given in the configuration and then reindexes the data.
-This comes with some limitations:
+The way that the upgrade process works behind the scenes is that it redefines the index with the on hash

-• If you have multiple indices, you need to find the way for RediSearch to identify which hashes belong to which index.
+was used, then it's not possible to upgrade because the data for reindexing does not exist. - If you have multiple indices, you need to find the way for RediSearch to identify which hashes belong to which index.
 You can do it either with a prefix or a filter.

-• If you have hashes that are not indexed, you will need to find a way so that RediSearch will be able to identify only the hashes that need to be indexed.
+- If you have hashes that are not indexed, you will need to find a way so that RediSearch will be able to identify only the hashes that need to be indexed.
 This can be done using a prefix or a filter.